dnanexus/dxWDL/development/README.md

 dx login --staging
 ```

-Then run a test from the repo root folder.
-To run a subset of tests, run:
+Then run a test from the dxWDL repository root folder.
+To run a medium-sized subset of tests, run:

 ```
 ./scripts/run_tests.py --test M
 ```

-You can also select a test to run from [/test](/test) and invoke it by name, for example:
+You can also select a test to run from the [/test](/test) directory and invoke it by name, for example:

 ```
 ./scripts/run_tests.py --test add3
 ```

-Check test runner script help for more options.
+Check the test runner script `--help` for more options.